jsmarier-courses/project-1-teanaaverbeck/submission-message-soumission.md

 ##CSS:

-1. I changed images to be 160px
+1. I changed images to be max 160px
 2. I changed the fig caption font size to x-small
 3. I changed the fig caption font color to gray
 4. I changed the paragraph font color to black